matthiaszeller/VAD-0D-DNN/README.md

 1. Once the simulation is finished, you can move `log.txt` to `output_folder`.
 If one needs to check something later, one can find it in the log file.

+1. **NOTE: you can use Python for the pre-processing step.
+Go to step 9 to use Python**.
+Note that the Python script is slower, but it is useful in some cases when the Matlab code doesn't work.
+Matlab works for simulation time = 20s, dt = 0.04s.
+Reported issue: simulation time 30s, dt = 0.015.

-1. Modify [Pre-processing/setup.m](Pre-processing/setup.m) to setup the paths.
+1. **Preprocessing with MATLAB**.
+Modify [Pre-processing/setup.m](Pre-processing/setup.m) to setup the paths.
     * `pathmats` should target the subdirectory `outputs/` located in the directory created by [Simulation_script/launch_openmodelica.py](Simulation_script/launch_openmodelica.py)
     * `pathparams` should target the file `parameters.txt` located in the directory created